-Will the pound maintain its strength?
-Keep a close eye on price movements during European trading hours.
+Will the pound, now at its strongest, maintain its momentum?
+All eyes are on price movements during European trading hours.

 16.10.2025